 - Must collect only data necessary for the purposes specified to the EU Data Subject.

 - Must only keep data for as long as necessary for the purposes specified to the EU Data Subject.

 - Must provide a means for the Data Subject to view their data, amend their data, remove their data, transport their data and the means to be totally forgotten by the Data Collector and by any 3rd parties their data may have been passed to.

 - Must ensure any 3rd party processor(s) of the data is also GDPR compliant.

 - Must advise a Data Subject of any breach of their data within 72 hours of the discovery of any such breach.

-If a Data Collector obtains data on an EU Data Subject then the EU Data Collector (being also the Data Controller) must maintain control of that data.
+If a Data Controller (being also the Data Collector) obtains data on an EU Data Subject then the EU Data Controller must maintain control and oversight of that data.
 This means that when that data is shared to 3rd parties then that Data Collector

 - Must know how that data is to be (or is being) used.

 - Must be informed of any breach of data known to that 3rd party.

 - Must inform the 3rd party when a Data Subject has requested data amendment or data removal, and must confirm any such alterations are processed.